 4. A Brief Account of Southold's History.

 There were no newspapers in Southold during the eighteenth century.
 The population at the beginning of the Revolution was just over 3000, excluding slaves.
 Townspeople got their news from Connecticut papers, from travelers, or from returning mariners.
 Taverns were the center of social life as well as of information.
 Southold contained fifteen taverns and an even larger number of retailers licensed to sell spirits.
 John Peck, whose tavern stood where the Southold Free Library is now, was both a tavern keeper and a retailer of alcoholic beverages.
 (Submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 10, 2018.
-This page originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 155 times since then and 5 times this year.
+It was originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 239 times since then and 47 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.